sleeplessinc/dadu/README.md

 # Drag and Drop Upload

+This is an npm module that facilitates drag-and-drop file uploads in a browser.
+For it to work, there has to be both client and server side components.
+Both are included here, and both are contained in the one file, "dadu.js".
+The code detects if it's running in node.js or a browser and behaves accordingly.

 ## Install

 	$ npm install dadu

-There is only one source file  called "dadu.js" which handles both the server side and client side components.

 ## Examples

 ### Server

 	dadu = require("dadu");
 	require('http').createServer(function(req, res) {